FraLotito/hyperlink-communities/README.md

 Please download the datasets [here](https://drive.google.com/file/d/1uFaftX_hqjTiBt2SZ_6fbggYG9ySK3Ss/view?usp=sharing) and extract the archive inside the main directory.

 ## How to use custom datasets
-If you wish to perform higher-order motif analysis on your own datasets, you should implement a custom ```loader``` function.
+If you wish to perform hyperlink community analysis on your own datasets, you should implement a custom ```loader``` function.
 This function should return a set of tuples.
 Each tuple represents an hyperedge, and will contain the ids of the nodes involved in a group interactions.

 ## How to perform higher-order motif analysis
 If you wish to experiment with the code, you can run analysis setting up the parameter ```N``` in the code, which specifies the order of the motifs to use for the analysis.
 At the moment, the only feasible orders are ```N=3``` and ```N=4```.
 The parameter ```ROUNDS``` specifies the number of samples from the configuration model.
 Keep in mind that ```ROUNDS``` can heavily affect the performance.
 A value between 10 and 20 already gives reliable results.

-## Acknowledgments
-We thank [Phil Chodrow](https://github.com/PhilChodrow) for the code in the file ```hypergraph.py```